lydiay3590/github-tutorial/README.md

 git push -u origin master
 ```
 7. Go back to your ide and make sure you're at your desire repository
-8. Input the SSH key provided to you
+8. Copy and paste the 2 command lines you saw after you finished creating your remote repository on Github.

 ---
 ## Workflow & Commands